What’s a good heart rate variability (HRV) for women? What’s a good HRV for men?

 The best way to determine your normal HRV level is to use a wearable, like the Oura Ring, that measures your HRV in a controlled setting, such as overnight as you sleep, and establishes a baseline over a few weeks.
 That said, based on community data, Oura data scientists have found a range of normal HRV scores across Oura members, and we can see interesting trends across age and gender.

-What Impacts HRV?
+What Is HRV?

-Quick refresher: Heart rate variability (HRV) measures the variation in milliseconds between your heartbeats.
+Heart rate variability (HRV) measures the variation in milliseconds (ms) between your heartbeats.
 HRV is linked to your autonomic nervous system (ANS) and the balance between the parasympathetic (rest-and-digest) and sympathetic (fight-or-flight) branches.
 “What we measure at Oura is largely parasympathetic activity, due to how the parasympathetic system impacts heart rate beat-by-beat,” explains Altini.

 As a general rule of thumb: